How to Improve your Sleep

 According to the National Highway Traffic Safety Administration (NHTSA), drowsy driving is responsible for at least 100,000 accidents, 71,000 injuries and 1,550 fatalities each year.
 Decreased alertness can lead to a two-fold increase in risk of sustaining an occupational injury.
 Untreated sleep disorders that cause chronic sleep deprivation can lead to:

 A study by Gregory Belenky to see the effects of odd numbers of sleep hours showed that those who slept for 7 hours each night had slower response time to the P.V.T. and continued to decrease for 3 subsequent days before stabilizing at lower levels than when they started.
 The study by Dinges also showed that some people who need 8 hours of sleep will immediately feel the effects of a single night of 4 hours of sleep while others can handle experience several 4 hours of sleep a night before a decline in performance is noted.
 However, there is a small portion (5% or less) of the population that for whatever reason can maintain their performance with five or fewer hours of sleep.
 Before you reach for that next cup of coffee to wake you up during the mid-afternoon work hours, think about ways you can get enough sleep the next night.
 Sleep not only keeps us beautiful on the outside, but most importantly from the inside as well.
-It can enhance of:
+In short, knowledge of how to improve your sleep can be vital.
+It can enhance: